dmoisset/s5/equipment/armor-upgrades.md

 When treating your armor as an object for the purpose of damaging it directly, it’s considered to have +2 to AC and resistance to all damage.
 This doesn’t affect your AC while wearing the armor.

+#### Titan Shield (Usage: 10 charges/round; Capacity: 40)

+This emitter generates a wide, unidirectional energy shield that protects against incoming attacks.
+You can activate or deactivate the shield as a bonus action.
+When you activate it, choose one edge of your space.
+The shield extends along three continuous edges in a straight line centered on the chosen edge.
+The shield provides 3/4 cover against attacks coming from the far side of the shield but not against attacks originating from the side you’re on.

+The shield stays in place, unless you spend a bonus action to reposition it on an edge of your new location.
+You can also spend a bonus action to reorient the shield without leaving your space.

+This upgrade can be installed only in powered armor.

 #### Thermal Capacitor